ramiroencinas/wap6/README.md

 ## SSL Notes

-For now only works on systems where openssl can be installed (like Linux).
+For now only works on systems where libssl-dev can be installed (like Linux).
 In the `demo` folder, type:

 `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt`